The History of the Genetic Alliance UK

 How many charities were involved at the beginning?

 Between 12 - 15 charities were contacted and attended a workshop to discuss the possibilities of setting up an umbrella organisation to be called the Genetic Interest Group (which later in 2010 changed its name to Genetic Alliance UK).
-The proposal was also shown to the British Clinical Genetics Society in Oxford.
+The proposal was also shown to the British Society for Genetic Medicine in Oxford.
 They were very keen on such a group being formed and decided to back the founding of Genetic Alliance UK.
 The first umbrella group for all those affected by genetic conditions, Genetic Alliance UK, was born.

 The early days